electricilies/electricilies.github.io/docs/docs/use-case/staff.md

-  usecase UC04 as "Change Product's Detail" usecase UC05 as "Remove Product" usecase UC06 as "Manage Review and Comment" usecase UC07 as "Add Comment to Review or Comment" usecase UC08 as "Remove Review or Comment" usecase UC09 as "Manage User" usecase UC10 as "Search User"
+  usecase UC04 as "Change Product's Detail" usecase UC05 as "Remove Product" usecase UC06 as "Manage Review and Comment" usecase UC07 as "Add Comment to Review" usecase UC08 as "Remove Review or Comment" usecase UC09 as "Manage User" usecase UC10 as "Search User"